-With Google AdSense being a primary source of ad revenue for most publishers, the CTR drop leads to a significant loss.
+With Google AdSense being a primary source of ad revenue for most publishers, the CTR drop leads to a significant ad revenue loss.

-- Do not place ads too close to navigation buttons/links; increasing padding fixes the issue.
+- Do not place ads too close to navigation buttons/links.

 - Make sure you test it on as many devices as possible–mobile, tablet, and desktop.

-- If it is reflow causing the problem, set a fixed height for ad units.
+- If it’s a reflow causing the problem, set a fixed height for ad units.
 It will prevent layout shifting, particularly on long article pages or single-page applications.

 1. Place the ads a little farther from content/navigation items to avoid accidental clicks.

 If it’s a game, Google recommends a minimum distance of 150 pixels between the edge of the game and the ad.

 2. Avoid unnatural attention to ads–flashy animation or arrow pointing to an ad go against Google’s ad policies.

 3. Avoid using misleading headings.
 Don’t name the ads section on your website as “helpful links” or “more resources” and prompt users to click on the ad.

 4. Never push content below the fold–if ads push the main content below the fold, users click on them.
 Opt for a layout that puts content first.